-Purchase in a number of shapes and sizes to best match the dimension of your small garden space.
+Garden corner seating ideas can be purchased in a number of shapes and sizes to best match the dimension of your small garden space.

 Fair enough, folding chairs aren't always the most comfortable and that puts many people off purchasing, but if you're really struggling for space then they're a great option to have.